Model-independent measurement of charm mixing parameters in $\bar{B} \rightarrow D^0 ( \rightarrow K_S^0 \pi^+ \pi^-) \mu^- \bar{\nu}_\mu X$ decays: SYSTEMATIC UNCERTAINTIES

 To determine the systematic uncertainty due to a given source, pseudodata are generated with the effect in question included.
 Performing the fit on this dataset determines the bias on the results ensuing from this effect, which however includes statistical effects.
 This is denoted as the default fit.
 An additional reference fit is performed where the effect in question is not present or has been corrected for.
 The difference between the two results represents the systematic uncertainty from the source under consideration.

-In Section~\ref{sect:reco_sel}, the reference fit is performed with the pseudodata generated without any detector effects.
+In Sec.~\ref{sect:reco_sel}, the reference fit is performed with the pseudodata generated without any detector effects.
 For determining the rest of the systematic uncertainties, the reconstruction and selection effects are included in the pseudodata in order to represent the data realistically.
-To avoid double-counting, in these cases the reference fit is the default fit from Section~\ref{sect:reco_sel}.
+To avoid double-counting, in these cases the reference fit is the default fit from Sec.~\ref{sect:reco_sel}.